colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 Team: Sarah (architecture), Marcus Williams (governance), Jamie Rodriguez (Director of IT), Swapna Ram (technical lead), +4 engineers full-time.

-### Sarah's Reflection
+### The World Changed

-Walking to her car: "We just committed to transforming 15 years of infrastructure in 90 days."
+Walking to her car: "We just committed to transforming fifteen years of infrastructure in ninety days."

 But the conviction was clear.
 The blueprint existed in the form of the 7-Layer Architecture, which we'll explore in Chapters 4-7. **This wasn't invention—it was execution.**